Kalisz: Middle Ages

 Archaeological excavations have uncovered early medieval settlement from the Piast dynasty period, c.
 9th–12th centuries.
 Modern Kalisz was most likely founded in the 9th century as a provincial capital castellany and a minor fort.
 As part of the region of Greater Poland, i.e. the cradle of the Polish state, the town formed part of Poland since the country's establishment in the 10th century.

 In 1106, Bolesław III Wrymouth captured the town, and made it a part of his feudal domain.
-Between 1253 and 1260 the town was incorporated according to the German town law called the Środa Śląska Law (after Środa Śląska in Silesia), a local variation of the Magdeburg Law, and soon started to grow.
+Between 1253 and 1260 the town was incorporated according to the German town law called the Środa Śląska Law (after Środa Śląska), a local variation of the Magdeburg Law, and soon began to grow.
 One of the richest towns of Greater Poland, during the feudal fragmentation of Poland it formed a separate duchy ruled by a local branch of the Piast dynasty.

 In 1264, the Statute of Kalisz was issued in the city by Bolesław the Pious.
 It was a unique protective privilege for Jews during their persecution in Western Europe, which in the following centuries made Poland the destination of Jewish migration from other countries.
 After Poland was reunited, the town became a centre of weaving and wood products, as well as one of the cultural centres of Greater Poland.

 In 1282 the city laws were confirmed by Przemysł II of Poland, and in 1314 it was made the capital of the Kalisz Voivodeship by King Ladislaus the Short.
 Located roughly in the centre of Poland (as its borders stood in that era), Kalisz was a centre of trade.
 In 1331, the city was successfully defended by the Poles during a siege by the Teutonic Knights.
 Because of its strategic location, King Casimir III the Great signed a peace treaty with the Teutonic Order there in 1343.
 As a royal city, Kalisz managed to defend many of its initial privileges, and in 1426 a new town hall was built.
 The Polish Duke Mieszko III the Old was buried in Kalisz.
 In the 14th century, Jews of the town were attacked during epidemics by mobs which accused them of poisoning the wells of the town.